openactive/openactive-python/README.md

 We again see an output dictionary, with keys that are catalogue URLs and values that are lists of dataset URLs.
 The above output display is truncated, and you will see many more dataset URLs if you run the command yourself.

-Now for each of these dataset URLs let's get the feed information they contain, which should take about a minute.
-Note that `get_feeds` calls `get_dataset_urls` internally:
+Now for each of these dataset URLs let's get the feed information they contain, which should take a couple of minutes.
+Note that `get_feeds` calls `get_dataset_urls` internally, the above was just for illustration of the process:

 ```
 Note: Output is truncated at 'etc.'